ChrisKlug/web-dev-workshop/labs/lab10/lab10.md

 Create a new directory called __Controllers__.

 __Note:__ MVC Controllers do not actually need to be in a directory called __Controllers__.
 It is just a structural convention that has zero impact on the code.
-But it is what people are used too...
+But it is what people are used to...

 In the __Controllers__ directory, use the VS tooling to create a new controller called __ProductsController__ using the __API Controller Empty__ template.

 __Note:__ The __API Controller Empty__ template is under __API__ not __MVC__.

-Add a primary contstructor that accepts an `IProductsClient` interface
+Add a primary constructor that accepts an `IProductsClient` interface

 ```csharp
 [Route("api/[controller]")]